-Analysis method 3
+3 Analysis method

 The $R_b$ measurement is based on the double-tagging method.
 The procedure of the method is described as follows: The jets in the hadronic decay events are divided into two kinds of hemispheres, namely, hemisphere I and hemisphere J, according to the plane perpendicular to the thrust axis.
 By applying the b-tagging cuts on the two hemisphere samples separately, we can then retrieve two b-tagged hemispheres.
 The number of b-tagged hemisphere I samples is named $N_t^I$ .
-For the opposite hemisphere J, the number of tagged samples is named $N_t^J$ .
-For the two kinds of hemispheres, the b-tagging cut points can be applied differently.
-The number of events in which both hemispheres are tagged can be counted as $N{tt}^{I,J}$ .
-Three equations can
+For the opposite hemisphere I, the number of tagged samples is named I, and I, are the two kinds of hemispheres, the b-tagging cut points can be applied differently.
+The number of events in which both hemispheres are tagged can be counted as I, and I, are equations can

-TGC with optimal observables A refined TGC analysis using Optimal Observables
+A refined TGC analysis using Optimal Observables

-TGCs are sensitive to the differential distributions!

-- Current method: fit to binned distributions of all angles.

-- Correlations among angles are ignored.

-- What are optimal observables?
+- TGCs are sensitive to the differential distributions! - Current method: fit to binned distributions of all angles. - Correlations among angles are ignored. - What are optimal observables?